zephyrproject-rtos/zephyr/doc/guides/west/workspaces.rst

 On GitHub, you can set up a `personal access token`_ to use in place of your account password.
-(This may be required if your account has two-factor authentication enabled, and may be preferable to storing your account password in plain text even if two-factor authentication is disabed.)
+(This may be required if your account has two-factor authentication enabled, and may be preferable to storing your account password in plain text even if two-factor authentication is disabled.)

 If you don't want to store any credentials on the file system, you can store them in memory temporarily using `git-credential-cache`_ instead.